lammps/lammps/doc/src/fix_saed_vtk.rst

 ----------

-The output for fix ave/time/saed is a file written with the 3rd generation vtk image data formatting.
+The output for fix ave/time/saed is a file written with the third generation vtk image data formatting.
 The filename assigned by the *file* keyword is appended with _N.vtk where N is an index (0,1,2...) to account for multiple diffraction intensity outputs.